volodalexey/bevy-wasm-ball-shooter/README.md

 - Balls with nearest distance have more attraction factor than other

 TODO
-cluster only when all balls in cluster in calm state split to count score system shoot multiple projectiles responsive layout and scale
+split to count score system
+shoot multiple projectiles
+responsive layout and scale